 - During your first visit with the physical therapist, be prepared to describe your symptoms in as much detail as possible, and report activities and movements that make your symptoms worse.

-The American Physical Therapy Association (APTA) believes that consumers should have access to information that could help them make health care decisions, and also prepare them for their visit with their health care provider.
+The American Physical Therapy Association believes that consumers should have access to information to help them make informed health care decisions and prepare them for their visit with a health care provider.

-The following articles provide some of the best scientific evidence related to physical therapy treatment of acromioclavicular joint injuries.
-The articles report recent research and give an overview of the standards of practice both in the United States and internationally.
-The article titles are linked either to a PubMed* abstract of the article or to free full text, so that you can read it or print out a copy to bring with you to your health care provider.
+The following resources offer some of the best scientific evidence related to physical therapy treatment for AC joint injuries.
+They report recent research and give an overview of the standards of practice both in the United States and internationally.
+They link to a PubMed* abstract that also may offer free access to the full text, or to other resources.
+You can read them or print out a copy to bring with you to your health care provider.

 Frank RM, Cotter EJ, Leroux TS, Romeo AA.
 Acromioclavicular joint injuries: evidence-based treatment.
 J Am Acad Orthop Surg.
 2019;27(17):e775–e788.
 Article Summary in PubMed.